Friends, Sharing an interesting information ...................

 In these tough economic conditions, there are many reasons to suggest that if the human element was responsible for plunging companies and the world into this deep financial crisis, then the human resources of an organisation are also perhaps the best bet to help it emerge out of the same.
 And this is the reason why experts view this period of economic recession as an opportunity for HR management rather then a crisis.

-: Workforce consolidation is a huge opportunity that any organisation has nowadays.
+Consolidate workforce: Workforce consolidation is a huge opportunity that any organisation has nowadays.
 This is not only in terms of having a leaner workforce, but also in redeployment of the workforce to improve utilisation and efficiency.

-: The mad pace of hiring, training and appraising seems to have come to a screeching halt.
+Review and restructure policies: The mad pace of hiring, training and appraising seems to have come to a screeching halt.
 And if not to a complete full stop, the rate is low and slow.
 This also gives HR the time to revisit its policies, compare them with the best-in-class practices and restructure them for maximum effectiveness in the present and the future.

 Build employer brand: Despite the fact that many companies have put a freeze on hiring, both hiring talented people and retaining them will continue to be a challenge for HR.
 Hence, keeping the employer brand intact and re-building the same could have a cascading impact later.